 I decided to do my own tests…

 I decided I would measure the flash durations of various lights.
-Thanks to Refined Reflections for lending some of his lights to test.
+Thanks to Refined Reflections for lending a few of his lights to test.

 - Canon 580EX